suakang9667/akashuuumusic/.github/README.md

 If you want to say **thank you** or/and support active development of SuryaMusic:

-- You Can Contact [SuryaModOwner](https://telegram.me/SuryaModOwner) on Telegram For Donation Towards This Music Bot.
+- You Can Contact [IRON MAN](https://telegram.me/ironmanfor_you) on Telegram For Donation Towards This Music Bot.

-- Add a [GitHub Star](https://github.com/SuryaModsYT/SuryaModsMusicBot) to the project.
+- Add a [GitHub Star](https://github.com/zatrop/ironmanvcplayer) to the project.
 - Fork the Repo :)

 ## 👨🏻‍💻 Authors & contributors